Alex-Liang01/Capstone-Synthetic-Data/documents/Data Fidelity Results.md

 ## Machine Learning Fidelity (Multivariate Associations)

 For the multivariate tests between the synthetic dataset and simulated datasets, we used random forests to make predictions on rating.
-The importance here is the mean absolute error (MAE) of the synthetic datasets relative to that of the simulated dataset.
+The key metric here is the mean absolute error (MAE) of the synthetic datasets relative to the simulated dataset in red.

 ### Simulated Data from Marginal Distributions
 ![image](https://github.com/user-attachments/assets/f2d235df-d7bd-4d58-86b8-f6044a2f808a)